fuyukinpth/fuyukinpth/README.md

 - 🌱 Currently learning about **Computer Network Engineering and Deep Learning**

-- 🪴 Have a little experience in **UI/UX Design and Full-stack Web/App programming**
+- 🪴 Have a little experience in **UI/UX Design and Full-stack Web/App Programming**

 - ✉️ Contact for work: **hieu.npt1710@gmail.com**